-Garrick joined the North West Regional Committee in 2017 and the Board in 2020.
+Garrick joined the Northwest Regional Committee in 2017 and the Board in 2020.
 He has a background in community development and is a former Youth and Community Worker.
 He has lived experience of mental illness and became a Time to Change champion in 2014.
-Since then he has continued to work with the national Time to Change campaign to raise public awareness and tackle stigma and discrimination.
-In 2016 Garrick was elected NHS Public Governor for Rest of England and Wales at Manchester University NHS Foundation Trust.
+Since then, he has continued to work with the national Time to Change campaign to raise public awareness and tackle stigma and discrimination.
+In 2016 Garrick was elected NHS Public Governor for Rest of England and Wales at Mersey Care NHS Foundation Trust.
 He is passionate about equality and social justice and all his professional and social life has fought for equality and inclusion.
-He has a good knowledge of black mental health issues and has worked with diverse groups including asylum seekers, refugees, young men, families and older people
+He has a good knowledge of black mental health issues and has worked with diverse groups including asylum seekers, refugees, young men, families and older people.

 Christine is a member of the East Midlands Regional Committee.
 She approached Rethink in 2017 in order to set up a Carers Support Group in the East Northants Area, after becoming a carer to a relative with a severe and enduring mental illness.
 Christine has worked with the Carers Support Group and the East Midlands RC to raise awareness of Rethink Mental Illness and its work.
 Christine is a retired administrator and has spent time as a volunteer with organisations encountered whilst working and raising a family.